File and Image Management

 Result

-The URL of the CDN file you apply the make_url tag to may look something like the following URL, where the number after mzCB is randomly generated each time you click the Bust Cache button in Admin.
+The URL of the CDN file you apply the make_url tag to may look something like the following URL, where the number after mzCB is randomly generated each time you click Bust Cache in the Admin.

 cdn.subdomain.com/img.jpg?max=150&extraField=1&_mzCb=908908080